 I suspect that Ralph suffers from the same arrogance as Noam Chomsky.
 They are oldtimers now.
 They coast on their (well-earned) glory and don’t feel any need to get with the times and probably aren’t too comfortable getting close to those strangers who are independent of the major media they know so well.
 (And young people, and people in general, don’t read – aggressively, as in actively or with engagement, marking passages and taking notes and following up with research on what is presented to them – and that has resulted in a high degree of illiteracy and stupidity that uncaring elites find too easy to exploit.
 See Chris Hedges’s book, “Empire Of Illusion,” to get an idea about the illiteracy that has taken hold in Canada and the US and the deadly bread & circuses that we are given by the authorities.)

 That must be partly natural and partly a desire to not endorse journos – like Vanessa Beeley and Eva Bartlett – who might outshine them.
 Noam has a love/hate relationship with major media.
 The alternative media he quotes is pseudo.
 He praises (although not in a fulsome manner) The Intercept, owned by Pierre Omidyar, who helped fund the nazis in Ukraine (as Paul Carr and Mark Ames point out in a series of articles for Pando Daily).
 And he regularly appears on Democracy Now, which pushes White Helmets propaganda and a completely establishment line on Syria, and Russia in Syria.
-(See Kim Petersen’s article titled “Is Noam Chomsky Manufacturing Consent for Regime Change in Syria?” by Kim Petersen.
+(See Kim Petersen’s article titled “Is Noam Chomsky Manufacturing Consent for Regime Change in Syria?”.
 The Intercept also pushes White Helmets propaganda.
 See “Syria’s White Helmets Risk Everything To Save The Victims Of Airstrikes,” by Murtaza Hussain, who also, incredibly, promotes USAID in that article.
 For the truth about the White Helmets, see, for example, 21st Century’s section on White Helmets.)
 Chomsky has built a career, partly, on speaking truth to power, including the elites’ media allies.
 But he’s also married to the major media that he critiques and exposes.
 He has no time for genuinely alternative/progressive media.
 Indeed, He’s hostile to it, which you can see from an interview that Alan McLeod did with him.
 (If I didn’t have the link to that article, it appears, I wouldn’t have found it again on FAIR’s website.
 They’ve deleted 99% of the search returns for Alan McLeod.)
 I’m guessing that Ralph has a similar problem, which leads to awful failures like the above.
 Cory Morningstar isn’t the only one who looks at The New Green Deal critically, but Nader must be as uncomfortable with the alternative/ progressive community as Chomsky is or he would probably know about Cory’s very, very deep research into the NGOs and assorted exploiters attaching themselves to Greta Thunberg.
-How else do we explain his boosting of the elite-inspired and -led New Green Deal?
+How else do we explain his boosting of the elite-inspired and -led New Green Deal? (edit, Oct 6, 2019 – I see Chomsky has gone all in in support of the Green New Deal.
+Well, For a [not good] change, the establishment agrees with him.)
 In Chomsky’s case he’s failed miserably to properly assess the resistance of Syria to Washington’s efforts to destroy that democratic, secular country (where all faiths lived in harmony).
 He even bought the baloney barrel bombs bullcrap!

 General Ashfaq Parvez Kayani